Ritesh007/aws/devops_professional/policiesandstandardsautomation.md

 - Using AWS Config, EventBridge, SSM Patch manager, SSM State manager, SSM Run command we can accomplish this

 ### Systems Manager Run Command
+- AWS Systems Manager Run Command lets you remotely and securely manage the configuration of your managed instances
+- __You can restrict command execution to specific managed nodes by creating an IAM user policy that includes a condition that the user can only run commands on nodes with specific tags__

+### Systems Manager Parameter Store

+### Systems Manager Automation
+- Fleet-wide automation for common administration tasks

+### Systems Manager Patch Management

+## AWS Config:
+### Overview
 -